FAQs for PCR & Cloning

-Ans: We recommend to clone the PCR product into a holding vector to verify the insert sequence firstly.
-Then, submit the cloned DNA and your choice of protein expression vector subcloning service.
-Obviously, we can do both for your PCR products until you get the sequence verified insert into the expression vector.
+Ans: We recommend cloning the PCR product into a holding vector to verify the insert sequence first.
+Then you may submit the cloned DNA and your choice of expression vector for our subcloning service.
+However, we also accept un-purified PCR products at an additional charge.

 Q7) Do you perform quality check using restriction enzyme (RE) for your DNA cloning services?